 In ArcGIS Velocity, big data analytics run when you start the analytic.
-Big data analytics can also be scheduled to run periodically or at a recurring time.
+You can also schedule big data analytics to run periodically or at a recurring time.
 Scheduling big data analytics can be done when editing an analytic using the Schedule options.

 The following configurations can be defined in Velocity big data analytics:

-- Analytic runs every X minutes/hours.
-For example: every 5 minutes.
+- Analytic runs every specified number of minutes or hours, for example, every 5 minutes.

-- Analytic runs every X minutes/hours within a time frame.
-For example: every 15 minutes between 8 am and 5 pm.
+- Analytic runs every specified number of minutes or hours within a time frame, for example, every 15 minutes between 8:00 a.m. and 5:00 p.m.

 To schedule recurring big data analytics that run periodically or at a recurring time, edit the big data analytic and click Schedule in the upper right.
-A scheduling pane will open that can be used to define a specific schedule for the big data analytic.
+A scheduling pane appears where you can define a specific schedule for the big data analytic.

 When scheduling recurring big data analytics, consider the following:

-- The big data analytic should be able to finish running before the next run starts.
-For example, if your analytic takes roughly three minutes to complete, it is not recommended to configure the analytic to run every minute as multiple runs would be skipped and you will receive validation warnings.
+- The big data analytic should finish running before the next run starts.
+For example, if the analytic takes approximately three minutes to complete, it is not recommended to configure the analytic to run every minute, as multiple runs will be skipped, and you will receive validation warnings.

-One of the most commons use cases for recurring big data analysis is to perform processing in near real-time.
-This is when a big data analytic is configured to run every X minutes/hours to process only the most recent features stored by a real-time analytic in that period of time.
+One of the most common use cases for recurring big data analysis is to perform processing in near real time.
+This is when a big data analytic is configured to run every specified number of minutes or hours to process only the most recent features stored by a real-time analytic in that period of time.

-For more information on performing near-real-time analysis, see Perform near-real-time analysis.
+For more information about performing near real-time analysis, see Perform near real-time analysis.

-Often, organizations want perform repeated analysis on data collected within a certain time range.
-For example, consider an environmental organization with sensor data that requires analytic products and outputs to be generated and archived each week, representing the past week of data collection.
-The analysis being performed remains the same, however the data values being processed change week by week.
-To accomplish this, a big data analytic can be configured to run once a week, for example, every Monday morning at 12 am.
+You an perform repeated analysis on data collected within a certain time range.
+For example, an environmental organization with sensor data requires analytic products and outputs to be generated and archived each week, representing the past week of data collection.
+The analysis being performed remains the same; however, the data values being processed change week by week.
+To accomplish the analysis, you can configure a big data analytic to run once a week, for example, every Monday morning at 12:00 a.m.

-For more information on how to perform and when to use a recurring analytic to generate informational products, see Generate up-to-date informational products.
+For more information about how to perform and when to use a recurring analytic to generate informational products, see Generate up-to-date informational products.